ronwellman/UMDCTF/README.md

 9012389aad4eb9be53d225c4bbe72098ebdb37b97a52893171ff1bce0d40f383

-I googled this hash which took me to the (UMD-CSEC github profile)[https://github.com/UMD-CSEC].
+I googled this hash which took me to the [UMD-CSEC github profile](https://github.com/UMD-CSEC).
 The repository only shows a single markdown document but the description has the hash so I know I'm in the right place.
 I then noticed that there are 3 commits.
 The second commit shows that a flag was added.
 Clicking on the commit, I see that this commit has a binary file *.lol.jpg*.
 I click Browse Files and the filename, I am shows a jpg that has the flag on it:  UMBDCTF-{meme_ch4llenges_ftw}

 ## Santa Mysterious Box
 You're given an ELF binary called SantaBox.
 The first thing I did was run *file* on it: